greasyguy420/gradpath/README.md

 The final goal is to create a working prototype that shows how course history, degree requirements, prerequisites, and course offering data can be used to estimate future course demand.

-gradpath is meant to support department planning by producing clear course demand counts and student priority groups from fake data.
+gradpath is meant to support department planning by producing clear course demand counts and student priority groups from sample data.